jcftang/jcftang.github.com/source/_posts/2012-02-12-cports-for-building-applications-and-libraries-for-hpc-systems.markdown

 Having consistent installs means that the end-user needs to learn less about the naming conventions.
 This in turn reduces the confusion and documentation that is needed for the end user.

+Sadly, I don't get to play with _cports_ as much as I used to, since I do not administrate High Performance Computing systems anymore in my new role at my current work place.
+It is just a hobby to develop this build system, I plan on automating more testing of the _cports_ system when I get a chance.
+We currently have _jenkins_ and _gitbuilder_ running on select machines in work to continually build and test specific packages to find regressions and broken download links.

+_cports_ isn't quite ready for generaly public usage, but if you are a clued in systems administrator at a High Performance Computing facility and use environment-module then _cports_ is just about usable.
+This is of course if you are willing to look at the sample packages and write _makefiles_.